draios/sysdig-inspect/README.md

 Sysdig Inspect is an interactive sysdig trace file analyzer that runs on your Mac or your PC.

-The Inspector's user interface is designed to intuitively navigate the data-dense sysdig captures that contain granular system, network and application activity of a Linux system.
+Inspect's user interface is designed to intuitively navigate the data-dense sysdig captures that contain granular system, network and application activity of a Linux system.
 Sysdig Inspect helps you understand trends, correlate metrics and find the needle in the haystack.
-It comes packed with features designed to support both performance and security investigations, and fully supports comtainers introspection.
+It comes packed with features designed to support both performance and security investigations, and fully supports container introspection.

 To use Sysdig Inspect, you need trace files collected on Linux with [sysdig](https://github.com/draios/sysdig).